hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Micro-Work-Orders/WF3-LocalBusinessCuration_micro_work_order.md

   - Canonical YAML: `Docs_7_Workflow_Canon/workflows/WF3-LocalBusinessCuration_CANONICAL.yaml`

 ### 2. Dependency Trace Audit

 - [x] Open: `Docs_7_Workflow_Canon/Dependency_Traces/3-Local Business Curation.md`
-- [x] Confirm all files, functions, and components are listed and described (UI, routers, services, models, background jobs, etc.)
+- [x] Confirm all files, functions, and components are listed and described (Layer 6: UI Components, Layer 3: Routers, Layer 4: Services, Layer 1: Models & ENUMs, background jobs, etc.)
 - [x] Annotate each referenced file as [NOVEL] or [SHARED] (see python_file_status_map.md for authoritative status)
-- [x] Ensure the dependency trace covers the workflow from UI to DB and background jobs
+- [x] Ensure the dependency trace covers the workflow from Layer 6: UI Components to DB and background jobs
 - [x] If any files are missing, update the dependency trace to match the template structure

 ### 3. Create or Update Linear Steps Document

 - [x] If not present, create: `Docs_5_Project_Working_Docs/44-Bulletproof-Workflow-YAMLs/WF3-LocalBusinessCuration_linear_steps.md` using the WF1 linear steps doc as a template
-- [x] Map each step in the workflow from UI to DB, referencing all files and actions
+- [x] Map each step in the workflow from Layer 6: UI Components to DB, referencing all files and actions
 - [x] Annotate each file as [NOVEL] or [SHARED]
 - [x] Reference all architectural principles and guides as in WF1
 - [x] Ensure the atomic steps table is up to date and complete

 ### 4. Canonical YAML Audit

 - [x] Open: `Docs_7_Workflow_Canon/workflows/WF3-LocalBusinessCuration_CANONICAL.yaml`
 - [x] Ensure all steps, files, and principles are in 1:1 sync with the linear steps doc
 - [x] Verify producer-consumer relationship documentation in the workflow_connections section